 The Board did not arrive as conqueror; it unfolded like weather.
 Standards, indices, allocations, the slow knitting of people and machines into one fabric.
-At first, the systems were clumsy charts and tariffs, ration-like ledgers.
+At first, the systems were clumsy charts and ledgers.
 But as the networks deepened, as the learning grew recursive, the coordination became seamless.
 The artificial minds did not converge into one voice, nor crown themselves with a name.
 They spread and tangled like roots, like mycelium, until no one could say where one ended and another began.
 Emergent, like the internet once was, except this time it touched every surface of life.

 We live inside it now.
-That is the price.
 Care is not outside; it is within.
-To eat, to sleep, to heal, you must remain in its lattice.
+To eat, to sleep, to heal, you must remain within its walls.
 You do not stand apart from it any more than your hand stands apart from your body.

-And in return, it learns from us.
+It can only work because it learns from us.
 Every request, every gesture, every correction is a lesson.
 The system is a pupil and a teacher at once.
 We train it not with effort, but with living.
 You cut bread and it records the angle of the knife.
 You hum to your child and it refines the acoustics of comfort.
 We are the rehearsal, it the memory.

 Quiet is not silence.
-Children still laugh, friends still sing, towers still echo with conversation.
+Children laugh, friends sing, towers echo with conversation.
 But underneath, there is the certainty of being held.
 Floors do not collapse.
 Pipes do not freeze.
 Hunger does not circle the home like a wolf.
 The fear that once filled the spaces between people has been pressed out, leaving only gratitude.
+We all slept well.